Solar-Punk-Ltd/comment-system/README.md

 # Swarm Comment System Library

-A library for writing and reading comments from the Swarm network.
+A library for writing and reading comments from the Swarm network utilizing the concept of graffiti feeds.

 ## Installation